Art Therapy and Its Effect on the Brain and Body Image

 Art therapy uses different artistic mediums—including drawing, painting, sculpting, acting, singing, dancing, playing an instrument, and writing, among others—to express one’s thoughts and feelings.
 The idea is that these artistic mediums can help someone better understand or explain their experiences.

-The use of art as a form of therapy has a long history, with roots dating back to mid-20th century Europe.
-During this time, the term “art therapy” was first coined by British artist Adrian Hill.
+The use of art as a form of therapy has a long history, with roots dating back to mid-20th-century Europe.
+During this time, British artist Adrian Hill first coined the term “art therapy.”

 The treatment began as a creative outlet for patients suffering from tuberculosis, allowing them to draw and paint the people and experiences they were missing.
 From there, the practice was adapted for patients in mental hospitals, allowing them better means of emotional expression and release.

-By the 1960s, art therapy was formally adopted in Britain and America, and it has continued to grow and adapt since then, allowing patients struggling with many conditions to find clarity through this powerful tool for self-expression.
+By the 1960s, art therapy was formally adopted in Britain and America.
+Since then, it has continued to grow and adapt, allowing patients struggling with many conditions to find clarity through this powerful tool for self-expression.

 How Does Art Therapy Work?